mosse-security/mcsi-library/docs/articles/2022/06/powershell-basics-for-security-professionals/powershell-basics-for-security-professionals.md

 <u>Restricted</u> This is the most secure and default setting.
 It allows the users to run commands but doesn't allow the execution of any script.

+<u>AllSigned</u:::{seealso}
-<u>AllSigned</u> This setting requires every script(local or remote) and all the configuration files to be signed by a trusted developer.
+This setting requires every script(local or remote)
+:::and all the configuration files to be signed by a trusted developer.

+<u>RemoteSigned</u:::{seealso}
-<u>RemoteSigned</u> This setting requires all the remote scripts(i.e. downloaded from the internet) to be signed by a trusted developer.
+This setting requires all the remote scripts(i.e. downloaded from the internet)
+:::to be signed by a trusted developer.

 <u>Unrestricted</u> This setting allows any script to run and provides the least protection.